v3rb4/security-notes/eJPT-notes/Information Gathering and Enumeration/passive.md

     - `--threads` – number of concurrent threads

 - **Amass**
   - amass is an open-source reconnaissance tool that discovers subdomains and maps external attack surfaces using passive and active techniques.
-    ```sh
+  - Passive: It will only obtain information from data sources and blindly accept it.
+    ```
-    amass enum -passive -d example.com
+    amass enum --passive -d example.com
     ```
 - **Whois Lookup**
   - Command-line utility in Kali Linux.